 – If I want a cocktail, do I want something from the house’s menu, or ask for a standard that I know and love?

 – If I’m out, why do I want to get something I can mix up for myself at home?

 – What am I planning to eat?

 Provided here, then, is a short list of my “standbys-” cocktails that I KNOW I like, can usually make at home, and often do.
 You probably aren’t going to find too many crazy/out there cocktails on here- as you might expect, I’m a guy that has deep respect for the classics, and will only stray so far as ingredients and personal taste.

 The recipes for these cocktails I got from a number of different places over the years- Webtender, cocktail books, people, iPhone apps, and the like.
 I’m listing them here in no particular order, but in a way, each one of these drinks is a indicative of a stage in my life- and drinking them has a tendency to take me right back.

 “Shaken, not stirred.”

 Thanks to James Bond, the martini is my #1 cocktail when I think of “class.”
-I ordered my first martini with Grey Goose (seemed like a decent vodka,) dry (I’m not really fond of sweetness), and dirty, meaning some of the olive brine is tipped in to the drink.
-Why?
-Because I like olives.
+I ordered my first martini with Grey Goose (seemed like a decent vodka,) dry (I’m not really fond of sweetness), and dirty, meaning some of the olive brine is tipped into the drink.

 The BHB Martini